 With Lolo Creek running through the park, Travelers' Rest is an idyllic spot for strolling the park's trails, and offers a rich bird habitat, with more than 115 species recorded within the park boundaries.
 Be sure to stop at the Visitor's Center and Museum for a fascinating look at Lewis & Clark Expedition replicas, Salish culture, Native American hand crafts, a frontier Main Street, and more.
 The park also has a pavilion available for rent.
 Contact the park to make a reservation.

 Travelers' Rest Connection is the park's cooperative managing organization.
-Interpretative programs are offered daily in the summer, with special events promoted throughout the year.
+Interpretative programs are offered regularly in the summer, with special events promoted throughout the year.

 Activities